At a Glance

 All you need are 4×4 white tiles, colorful permanent markers, Mod Podge, and tulle and felt (optional).
 Allow students to draw on white tiles with permanent markers.
 Mod Podge over the top and the next day, tie them together with tulle.
 So cute!
 Stick felt circles on the back, and voila – coasters!
 If your school has a spring open house or art show around Mother’s Day, put them on desks for moms to take home.

-Create directed drawings of a bouquet of flowers or some other sweet display moms would love.
+Everyone can draw with step by step directed drawings!
+For Mother’s Day, teach kids how to draw a bouquet of heart flowers.
 Wrap up a poetry or letter writing unit with kids writing a letter or poem for Mom.
 Glue both pages to a big sheet of construction paper & laminate to preserve as a treasured piece of wall art for years to come!

 Grab full white shrinkydink sheets, and cut each sheet in half.
 Draw blue lines and one red line down the side so it looks like notebook paper.
 (Also round the corners slightly before shrinking.
 Moms appreciate not having the corners poke things!)
 Have students write special notes to their moms with sharpie, punch a hole in the corner with a hole punch, and shrink them.
 Show kids how these work perfectly as keychain art for their moms’ car keys!

-Want easier planning?
-Grab our Spring Pack filled with 40 spring & end of year activities for 1st & 2nd grade!
+Save planning time with our Spring Pack filled with 40 ready-to-use spring and end-of-year activities for 1st and 2nd grade.

 Leave a comment below with your favorite Mother’s Day gift to make in the classroom!